BenWiederhake/spread/README.md

 `$ restic-heimdal default init`

+### Not overwhelming your server

+Pointing restic to an extremely large directory is scary, if the server space is limited, and you're not sure whether the exception list is reasonable.
+I'm going to run with the example of my home directory.

+So here's how I go about it:

+1. Tell restic to backup your entire: `realpath "${HOME}" >> files-and-dirs.lst`
+2. Except everything in it: `find "$(realpath "${HOME}")" -mindepth 1 -maxdepth 1 -type d ! -name '.config' -printf '%p\n' >> exclude.lst`
+3. Run a backup to see whether it really only backed up small files at your home root and the configuration: `restic-run-backup default`
+4. Successively examine folders and remove them from `exclude.lst`

+This way you avoid starting with a single incredibly large backup that then needs to pared down again because whoops there was a 5GiB cache/log/thumbnails/whatever.

+Also, this gives you a pretty good idea of what directories are going to be really large, which you can then use to improve atomicity:

+### Atomicity

+File access isn't atomic system-wide, and although restic runs in single-digit seconds, that's still plenty of time to make a filesystem race likely.

+Personally, I deal with this using the "profile" concept:
+- The "default" profile to cover most of my home directory, specifically all the small (< 2 GiB), fast-changing stuff like my workspace, browser settings, mails; and:
+- The "large" profile to cover the rest of my home directory, specifically all the large, slow-changing stuff like music, camera folder, data collections.

+This way, the "default" profile runs in a rather fast, near-atomic fashion, and I can probably deal with the fallout easily.
+Most importantly, rescanning the large stuff can be done separately at a different time.

 ### Things that should go on your crontab

 Make a backup, if the server is up: `restic-run-backup default`